 - Becoming easier to process: With a payment processor and same-day/real-time funding options, ACH is becoming as convenient to use as a credit card.

 - Great for recurring payments: Customers can set up recurring payments on their schedule, like on paydays, making it great for utility-type billings.

 - Don’t expire: Unlike credit cards, which expire or get lost or stolen, ACH payments are bank-to-bank, so the only potential problems are insufficient funds or account closures.

 Nearly all merchant accounts include ACH and credit card processing.
-If yours does not, then it may be a good time to switch.
-Consider the ones listed above or check out our top merchant services for small businesses.
+If yours does not, it may be a good time to switch to a payment processor that offers a wider range of payment method alternatives.

-ACH payment processing is a great idea for any business, especially those that work with recurring billing, invoices, or B2B sales.
-Less expensive than credit card processing in most cases, it’s nonetheless secure and easy for you and your customer.
+ACH payment processing is ideal for those with recurring billing, invoicing, or B2B sales needs.
+Less expensive than credit card processing in most cases, it’s secure and easy for you and your customer.
 Most payment processors can handle ACH payments and include the function in their services.
 Contact your payment processor for details on how to set up ACH payments for your business.